finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 # Roadmap

 ## What's New
-- Enhance backend
+- Revamp deck editor

 ## Current Sprint
-- Layout cards in the Deck Editor more dynamically
-  - Have stacks link to each other
-  - Have # of stacks be based off the number of unique cards (remove deckMaxCount)
-  - Press sort and direction to move card
 - Play Mode Redesign
+  - Allow any player to move cards in the play area, instead of just the player who put it there
   - gamePlayDeckName (default="Stock", "Square Wall" for Mahjong)
-  - Allow any player to move cards in the play area, instead of just the player who put it there
   - Have view for only hand vs view for only field
   - Card Grouping
     - Define card zones in play area (replace gameHasDiscard/gameCatchesDiscard)